Learning Ukulele with Curt

 Be sure to ask this question before a prospective teacher asks what styles of music you would like to perform.

-A teacher should be honest on the types and styles of music they teach, and not a jack-of-all-trades teacher.
+A teacher should be honest about the types and styles of music they teach, and not a jack-of-all-trades teacher.
 Search out a teacher who is an expert in the particular styles of music you would like to play.
 My response to a student wanting to learn classical guitar is: I can help with the music principles, the technique, but I have no experience with the repertoire or the business side of that genre.
 The classical guitar has a specific repertoire required for players intending to perform.

 When I first meet a prospective student, I tell them their lessons, customized one-on-one lessons, are based on their goals and experience.
-It includes a core foundation of the principles of music that all musicians for any instrument get and builds on that foundation depending on their short and long-term goals.
+It includes a core foundation of the principles of music that all musicians for any instrument get, and builds on that foundation depending on their short- and long-term goals.
 It includes work on the technical issues inherent with actually getting the instrument to sound good consistently.
 For guitar and ukulele students, it's getting the hands to cooperate and consistently perform what is required.
-You are looking for an efficient, low maintenance technique that you can call on at any time to get your desired musical results.
+You are looking for an efficient, low-maintenance technique that you can call on at any time to get your desired musical results.

 NOTE: You do not have to study with only one teacher at a time.
 A good teacher would not be offended if you studied with other teachers at the same time.